Jim Gantner

-James Elmer Gantner (born January 5, 1953) is a former Major League Baseball player who spent his entire career with the Milwaukee Brewers (1976–92).
+James Elmer Gantner (born January 5, 1953) is an American former Major League Baseball player who spent his entire career with the Milwaukee Brewers (1976–92).

 Background

 Gantner was born on January 5, 1953, in Fond du Lac, Wisconsin, and grew up in Eden, Wisconsin.
 He was one of nine children born to Elmer and Erma Gantner.
 He attended Campbellsport High School in nearby Campbellsport, where he played both baseball and basketball.

 He played his college baseball at the University of Wisconsin–Oshkosh (UWO), a small college baseball power in the National Association of Intercollegiate Athletics (NAIA) at the time.
 While playing two years at UWO, he was All-America honorable mention both seasons, and his teams finished third and fifth in the 1973 and 1974 NAIA World Series.
 Gantner is in the top four in UWO history in career hits and runs.

 Gantner was enshrined into the Wisconsin-Oshkosh Titans' Hall of Fame in 1984, as well as being inducted into the NAIA District 14 Hall of Fame.
 In 2005, he was inducted into Wisconsin Athletic Hall of Fame.
 In 2012, Gantner was named to the Wisconsin Intercollegiate Athletic Conference (WIAC) Baseball All-Time Team.